Washington denies U.S.-led coalition hit Syria army camp

 It urged the United Nations to take "immediate action and take the necessary measures to prevent a repeat" of the incident, it said.

-The ministry said three armored vehicles, four military cars, a weapons cache and ammunition had also been destroyed.
+The ministry said three armoured vehicles, four military cars, a weapons cache and ammunition had also been destroyed.

 The strikes "confirm once again that the American coalition lacks the seriousness and trust (needed) to fight terrorism in an effective way," it said.